XPMASX/Computer-and-Multimedia-Engineering-BSc-ISEL/README.md

-# BachelorsDegree-ISEL-LEIM
+# Informatics and Multimedia Engineering Bachelor's Degree at ISEL

-This repository contains all the assignments from my 3-year Bachelor's Degree (Licenciatura) @ ISEL (Instituto Superior de Engenharia de Lisboa) 2021-2024
+This repository contains all the assignments from my 3-year Bachelor's Degree in Informatics and Multimedia Engineering @ ISEL (Instituto Superior de Engenharia de Lisboa) 2021-2025

 It is organized by year, semester and subject.
 For every subject it was included its 'FUC' (Ficha de Unidade Curricular) which includes the syllabus.